How To: Replace a Toilet

 When the bowl feels loose, lift it off.
 A putty knife should remove the old wax seal from the flange under the bowl.
 Wipe everything clean and to prevent sewer gases from entering your home, stuff a rag in the drain hole (or cover it with duct tape-secured plastic).

-Assess the flange (the ring beneath the wax seal).
+Determine if the flange (the ring beneath the wax seal) needs to be replaced.
 If it’s in good shape, leave it alone.
 If it’s cracked, you might be able to patch the damaged area with a repair tab, available at your local home improvement center.
-If the condition of the flange appears irreparable, arrange for a plumber to come and replace it.
+If the condition of the flange appears irreparable, then you need to replace it with a new flange.

 Set the bowl onto the closet bolts.
 Hand-tighten the nuts back into place on the bolts, but make sure there is still plenty of play between the nuts and the toilet base.
 Rock the bowl back and forth to set the wax ring, then gradually tighten the bolts all the way, one side and then the other.